- What is The Power and The Honor Foundation?

 The Foundation’s collection will consist of a digital archive of scans and photographs as well as physically owned pieces of documents, artwork, and prototypes.
 In addition to these one-of-a-kind pieces, the Foundation will also form a collection of the original toys and merchandise.

 6 – How is The Power and The Honor Foundation going to share its materials with fans and collectors?

 The Foundation will be creating and continually updating a digital archive of its collection.
-In addition to bring a few pieces to conventions such as SDCC and Power-Con, the artwork is available for lease to other organizations for public display.
+In addition to bring a few pieces to conventions such as SDCC, Grayskull-Con, Roll Out Call and other local events, the artwork is available for lease to other organizations for public display.
 The Foundation will also be printing catalogs that highlight the pieces that have been preserved that will be given as a gift to our donors and supporters.

 7 – Where does The Power and The Honor Foundation find the art and collectibles and how does it obtain them?